 It got broken later (#2), but then the market went sideways and hit the stop loss.

 After that, another resistance level formed at 105.433 that got broken several candlesticks later (#3), and although the price retested the level, it went up over 1800 pips after that.

 So those who had missed the trend could get in at the middle of the way.

 The screenshot below shows the support levels that you could trade during a strong downtrend on EUR/USD daily chart.

 Although your stop loss can get hit sometimes, you can recover your losses through several winning trades that a strong trend can give you:

 I wrote this article to give a detailed and complete answer to those traders who always ask about Stochastic Oscillator, its settings and the best way to use it.

-However, there are very few traders who know how to use this indicator properly, and so, 99% of those who use this indicator, always lose.
+However, there are only a low percentage of traders who know how to use this indicator properly, and so 99% of those who use this indicator always lose.